rodarima/sa/proj/README.md

 ### Efficiency

-The efficiency is the computed for each model, and plot using the two speedup metrics:
+The efficiency is computed for each model, and plot using the two speedup metrics:

 ![Efficiency using speed](fig/efficiency_speed.png)
 ![Efficiency using time](fig/efficiency_time.png)

+### Results

+The last model, `inception_v4` was unable to finish due to queueing constraints in the supercomputer.
+Some of the datapoints are missing, but the overall trend is similar to the other two models.

+We see the first metric, using the speed, gives a very optimistic result, with an speedup very close to the theoretical maximum.
+However, when the wall time is used, the speedup is no longer linear but sublinear.

+With respect to the efficiency given by the first metric, it seems to be kept constant and higher than 0.94, with the best efficient model being `vgg_19`.
+However, the second metric lead to a very different result, showing the efficiency drop as the number of GPUs increase.
+It lowers below 0.4, which is quite a bad efficiency.

 ### Conclusions

-The measurement produced by the `average_example_per_sec` hooks in TensorFlow, leads to different time, compared with the wall time of the train process.
-We assume that the difference is due to overheads, such as the initialization or communication time.

-A more in depth analysis could provide a better explanation on why such differences are observed, and which metric is more reliable to represent the speedup of the training process.
+With these two contradictory metrics, we cannot establish a clear conclusion about what is the actual performance of the models, taking into account the speedup and the efficiency.

+More research is required to understand why they don't bring similar results.
+However, due to the large waiting times of the queue, we couldn't advance any further our investigation.